 Read more personal finance sites.
 It’s that simple.
 I’ve been publishing 3X a week on Financial Samurai since 2009 an won’t stop in order to help as many people reach financial freedom as possible.

 Anybody who started reading Financial Samurai since its 2009 beginning has probably crushed the average American in terms of wealth creation because we’ve been talking about investing in the stock market, bond market, and real estate market all this time.

-Even as the stock market marched to new record highs, you could read articles talking about investment ideas at the top of the market to let you make even more money.
-You would have likely also started building your passive income portfolio to give yourself more options versus others who just rely on a day job income.
+Even as the stock market rebounds to a new record high, everybody needs to stay diligent.
+Start building your passive income portfolio to give yourself more options versus others who just rely on a day job income.

 Yes, we can hypothesize that those who are already financially savvy care more about financial information than those who aren’t.
 But we should also conclude that over time, those who read personal finance websites tend to get richer than those who do not.